-Section 10.3 ADA-Accessibility Requirements
+Section 10.3 Handicap Requirements

-10.3.1 All sites and parking lots shall be in compliance with the Americans With Disabilities Act of 1990, as amended (ADA).
-The number and design of ADA-accessible parking spaces shall conform to the N.H.
-Architectural Barrier Free Design Code, as prepared by the Governor's Commission for the Handicapped and/or Title III of the deferral Americans with Disabilities Act.

-10.3.2 Number of spaces.

-(a) Wheelchair accessible parking spaces must be provided on sites that provide on-site parking, as follows:
+- (1) All sites and parking lots shall be in compliance with the Americans With Disabilities Act of 1990, as amended (ADA).
+The number and design of handicapped parking spaces shall conform to the N.H.
+Architectural Barrier Free Design Code, as prepared by the Governor's Commission for the Handicapped and/or Title III of the deferral Americans with Disabilities Act. - (2) Number of spaces. - (a) Wheelchair accessible parking spaces must be provided on sites that provide on site parking, as follows:

+Minimum Total number

-Minimum number of accessible spaces Total number of Parking spaces
+number of of

+accessible Parking

+spaces spaces

 1 1 to 25

 2 26 to 50

 3 51 to 75

 4 76 to 100

 5 101 to 150

 6 151 to 200

 7 201 to 300

 8 301 to 400

 9 401 to 500

-2% of total 501 to 1,000
+2 percent of total 501 to 1,000

-(b) At least 1 in every 8 wheelchair accessible spaces shall be designated as van accessible, or otherwise as provided for in ADA.

-10.3.3 Design of spaces.

-- (a) ADA-accessible parking stalls shall be at least 8 feet in width.
-All ADA-accessible parking spaces shall be served by an adjacent access aisle that is at least 5 feet wide for standard spaces and at least 8 feet wide for van accessible spaces.
-The access aisle may be shared by two adjacent spaces. - (b) Every wheelchair-accessible space shall be identified with appropriate pavement marking and a clearly visible vertical sign, between 5 and 8 feet in height.
-Signage for every van-accessible space shall indicate that the space is van accessible.
-Vertical "No Parking" signs shall be installed in front of each ADA-accessible parking space access aisle.
+- (b) At least 1 in every 8 wheelchair accessible spaces shall be designated as van accessible, or otherwise as provided for in ADA. - (3) Design of spaces. - (a) Handicap parking stalls shall be at least 8 feet in width.
+All handicap parking spaces shall be served by an adjacent access aisle that is at least 5 feet wide for standard spaces and at least 8 feet wide for van accessible spaces.
+The access aisle may be shared by two adjacent spaces. - (b) Every wheelchair accessible space shall be identified with appropriate pavement marking and a clearly visible vertical sign, between 5 and 8 feet in height.
+Signage for every van accessible space shall indicate that the space is van accessible.
+Vertical "No Parking" signs shall be installed in front of each handicap parking space access aisle.

-10.3.4 Other Requirements
+(4) Other Requirements

-- (a) ADA-accessible parking spaces shall be located in close proximity to wheelchair accessible entrances to the building.
-Wherever practicable, the main entrance to the building shall be wheelchair accessible. - (b) The route from the access aisle to the nearest wheelchair accessible entrance must be paved. - (c) The slope of wheelchair accessible parking spaces and adjoining access aisles shall not exceed 1 foot of rise per 48 feet of run. - (d) Wheelchair ramps shall be provided, where appropriate, with a slope not exceeding 1 foot of rise per 12 feet of run. - (e) ADA-accessible curb ramps shall be provided as necessary. - (f) Truncated domes (textured plates) to alert visually-impaired persons shall be installed at tip downs where sidewalks meet streets, driveways, and parking lots.
+- (a) Handicap parking spaces shall be located in close proximity to wheelchair accessible entrances to the building.
+Wherever practicable, the main entrance to the building should be wheelchair accessible. - (b) The route from the access aisle to the nearest wheelchair accessible entrance must be paved. - (c) The slope of wheelchair accessible parking spaces and adjoining access aisles shall not exceed 1 foot of rise per 48 feet of run. - (d) Wheelchair ramps shall be provided, where appropriate, with a slope not exceeding 1 foot of rise per 12 feet of run. - (e) Curb ramps shall be provided as necessary. - (f) Truncated domes (textured plates) to alert visually-impaired persons shall be installed at tip downs where sidewalks meet streets, driveways, and parking lots.
 Truncated domes shall be constructed of cast iron or other materials acceptable under ADA. - (g) All tip-downs on sidewalks located within any Town right-of-way shall be made of concrete.